 Another school year, another semester condensed into 48-hours-worth of just enough studying to get a 3.0.
-If college were any easier, it’d be a former Teen Mom star coming out with a sex tape.
 Time to pick up those brain cells out of the textbook, and back to where they feel more at ease- the bottom of a Woodford bottle and a night out on the town.
-No need to bring a condom with you to the bar, because if all those science lectures you had this semester taught you anything, it’s that affluent suburbanites cannot get STD’s or unexpected pregnancies.
-At least, that’s what you assume was being taught in your Bio class, because Lord knows you were too hungover to even consider the daunting task of rolling out of bed at 1:25 on a Wednesday afternoon.

 “Had a great time last night =)”

 31 missed calls, 8 voicemails, and 16 “we need to talk” texts later, you finally respond to the same anonymous number from earlier, if only to get this obvious nutjob off your back.
-From experience, clingers of the Stage 5 variety require a well-thought out, articulate message in response, one that delicately straddles the thin line between conveying to her “not interested, leave me the fuck alone” and “not interested leave me the fuck alone.”
+From experience, clingers of the Stage 5 variety require a well-thought out, articulate message in response.

 Strange number: “I’m late.”

 Haven’t slept.
 Just more drinking.
 Followed by drunken, paranoid pacing.
 Followed by more drinking.
-Followed by looking up at the mirror and screaming, “How could you be so stupid?
-I mean, who doesn’t use protection?
-Really, retard, in this day and age of AIDS and teen pregnancy, who still gives out their real name and number?”
-Followed by a championing smirk with an attached, “at least you learned your lesson from Iraq, and didn’t pull out prematurely like a liberal.”
+Followed by looking up at the mirror and screaming, “How could you be so stupid?”

 Your announcement at chapter regarding your dilemma is met with scoffs of disbelief.

-Realize that when you had previously asserted that you were pro-life, you assumed everyone knew that you only meant when it involves poor people.
-You clearly weren’t talking about yourself.
+Realize that when you had previously asserted that you were pro-life, you assumed everyone knew that you clearly weren’t talking about yourself.
 How was that implicit condition not obvious?

 Begin to think of the plus-side of having a kid.
-For starters, it’ll give you an excuse to dust off the ol’ mitt for a father-son game of throw fastballs at each other’s dicks.
-Not to mention how big of a babe magnet pushing a baby in the stroller down sorority avenue can be.
-It’s like walking your dog on steroids.
-Yeah, maybe having the little unwanted bastard will have its benefits.
+For starters, it’ll give you an excuse to dust off the ol’ mitt for a father-son game of catch.

 Start shooting around baby names in your head.
 Jonathan is nice.
 Elliot’s decent for a chick.
 Perry has an authoritative ring to it.
 Jan Eetor remains a possibility if you want the little turd to have an exotic twist to it.

 Realize the only potential baby names you’ve mustered were inspired by characters on Scrubs.
-Consequently, you conclude that at this point in your life, you and fatherhood go as well together as Princess Diana and a mob of pursuing paparazzi.
+Consequently, you conclude that at this point in your life, you and fatherhood should never go together.

 The prenatal optimism continues to fade during your weekly trip to the grocery store.
 One of the cashiers in the poultry aisle is emptying several shelves worth of product.
 After asking what the cashier is doing, he responds, “these eggs are expired and rotting.
 They’re no good anymore, and need to be thrown out.”